 Types of Pressure Cookers

-Not only do Instant Pots and similar brands handle pressure cooking, they do from five to ten other tasks.
+Not only do Instant Pots and similar brands handle pressure cooking, they perform from five to ten other tasks.
 They are excellent at cooking rice, steaming vegetables, and even culturing soy yogurt.
-Since these appliances have a digital interface, they do exactly what you want and then automatically shut off when finished.
+Since these appliances have a digital interface, they will perfectly cook whatever dish you’re preparing and then automatically shut off when finished.

 For further reading: please see our recommended cookware and our vegan cooking pages.